Generalized Laplacian Regularized Framelet Graph Neural Networks: Introduction

+\item We connect the proposed $p$-Laplacian regularizer to the previously studied framelet regularizer to illustrate the denoising power of the proposed model.

-(iv) We investigate the performance of the new models on graph learning tasks for both homophilic (undirected) graphs and particularly heterophilic (directed) graphs.
-The experiment findings illustrate that pL-UFG and pL-fUFG are effective at real-world node classification tasks with strong robustness.
+\item We investigate the performance of the new models on graph learning tasks for both homophilic (undirected) graphs and heterophilic (directed) graphs.
+To our best knowledge, we are the first to explore the possibility of applying the framelet GCN for directed graphs.
+The experiment results demonstrate the effectiveness of pL-UFG and pL-fUFG on real-world node classification tasks with strong robustness. \end{itemize}

+The rest of the paper is organized as follows.
+In Section \ref{Sec:2}, we introduce the $p$-Laplacian operator and regularized GNN, followed by a review of recent studies on regularized graph neural networks, which include implicit layers and graph homophily.
+In Section \ref{Sec:4}, we introduce the fundamental properties of graph framelet and propose the $p$-Laplacian regularized framelet models.
+Furthermore, we develop an algorithm to solve the regularization problem that is more general than $ p$-Laplacian regularization.
+We also provide theoretical analysis to show how the $p$-Laplacian based regularizer interacts with the graph framelet.
+By the end of Section \ref{Sec:4} a brief discussion on the denoising power of the proposed model is presented.
+Lastly, we present the experimental results and analysis in Section \ref{Sec:5}.
+Finally, this paper is concluded in Section \ref{Sec:6}.